Authored by the expert who managed and guided the team behind the Australia Property Pack

 So, is now a good time?

-Please note this is general information only, not financial or investment advice, and we do not know your personal situation, so you should always do your own research and consult qualified professionals before making any property decisions.
+Of course, this is not financial or investment advice: we don't know your personal situation, your borrowing capacity, or your risk tolerance, so please do your own research and speak with a qualified professional before making any decision.

 Is it smart to buy now in Tasmania, or should I wait as of 2026?